jaasamoah/background-remover-api/README.md

-# Background Remover API Documentation
+# Background Remover API

 ## Introduction

-The Background Remover API is a Flask-based web application hosted at [https://github.com/jaasamoah/background-remover-api.git](https://github.com/jaasamoah/background-remover-api.git).
-It allows users to upload images and remove their backgrounds using the `rembg` library.
+The Background Remover API is a Flask-based web application that allows users to upload images and remove their backgrounds using the `rembg` library.
 The processed image is returned as a downloadable PNG file.
 This documentation focuses on the `app.py` file, which serves as the core API, and includes code snippets to explain its key functionalities.

 ## Flask App Setup